PUBLISHED ON: 7 June 2016

 Brilliant campaign work by Animals Asia and Humane Society International has given global recognition to the victims of this event.
 This follows years of investigations and on-the-ground work by Animals Asia to end the trade of dogs and cats for food.
 So intense has the international pressure become that last year the city of Yulin vowed to not support the festival.
 It still went ahead.
 But fortunately, fewer dogs were slaughtered.

-Since then, Yulin authorities have attempted to appease the international community by claiming this year’s event would be cancelled entirely — but investigations have revealed that preparations for the cruel festival were still underway — and on June 21 the slaughter went ahead, unhindered.
+Since then, Yulin authorities have attempted to appease the international community by claiming the event would be cancelled entirely — but investigations have revealed that the cruel festival continues.

 With high profile celebrity support and petitions now reaching the millions (you can sign one here), the unprecedented international pressure on Yulin to permanently cancel the dog eating festival may soon be successful.